Skip to main content

 ANTICIPATED PHYSIOLOGIC FALLS

 Intervention strategies for anticipated physiologic falls require careful consideration of a patient’s specific risk factors, both intrinsic (visual impairment, balance, gait, sensory neuropathy, orthostatic hypotension, confusion, etc.) and extrinsic (medications, mobility aids, etc.).
-To minimize risk of anticipated physiologic falls, the following strategies may be useful:
+To minimize the risk of anticipated physiologic falls, the following individualized, multifactorial strategies may be useful based on the patient’s specific risk factors, preferences, and care setting:

-- Employ interventions tailored to the patient’s identified risk factors.
+• Employ individualized interventions tailored to the patient’s identified risk factors to target interventions based on risk profile and patient preferences

-- Implement consistent toileting schedules and encourage consistent drinking schedules for patients with elimination needs.
+• Implement consistent toileting schedules and encourage consistent eating and hydration routines for patients with elimination needs

-- Ensure that patients have access to visual and auditory aids (glasses, hearing aids, etc.) if indicated.
+• Ensure that patients have access to visual and auditory aids (glasses, hearing aids, etc.) and verify that they are used correctly and consistently

-- Referrals to rehabilitation specialists (such as physical, occupational, or speech therapy) may be beneficial for further evaluation of specific concerns related to mobility, assistive equipment, ADL function, cognition, etc.
+• Establish referrals to rehabilitation specialists (such as physical, occupational, or speech therapy), which may be beneficial for further evaluation of specific concerns related to mobility, assistive equipment, ADL function, cognition, and so forth

 UNANTICIPATED PHYSIOLOGIC FALLS